Valencia through its churches

 Santa Catalina

-Church of the Patriarch
+Church of El Patriarca

-Church of the Patriarch
+Church of the Santos Juanes

-No tour would be complete without visiting the Santos Juanes, a remarkable sacred building with a Gothic base and Baroque features located right between the Silk Exchange and the Central Market.
-Still present from its initial phase is the partially covered rose window (known as the O de Sant Joan).
-The paintings in the vault, also the work of the great Palomino, partially suffered the effects of a fire during the Civil War.
+No visit would be complete without seeing the Santos Juanes, a notable Gothic-based church with a Baroque façade, located between the Silk Exchange and the Central Market.
+From its initial phase, it retains the partially blocked rose window, known as the “O of Sant Joan.”
+The vault paintings, also by the great Palomino, were partially damaged by a fire during the Civil War.

 Convent of Santo Domingo

-Royal Monastery of the Holy Trinity
+Royal Monastery of the Most Holy Trinity

 Plan a tour to explore the rich heritage of these Valencian churches.